pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 In this tutorial we diagnose the cause, one or more **electrically isolated sub-networks**, and fix it by changing **how simplification handles islands**.
 This is the fastest lever: it re-runs in minutes and does not touch the OSM base network.

+!!! note "A PyPSA sub-network"
+    After `n.determine_network_topology()`, every bus is labelled with a `sub_network`.
+Buses in the same `sub_network` are electrically connected; buses in different sub-networks cannot exchange power.
+A healthy country model has **one** dominant AC sub-network (the "backbone") carrying almost all load.

 Everything in this part lives under **`clustering.simplify_network`** in the config and the **`simplify_network`** rule.
 It does not change the demand, the fleet, or the Part 5 cost overrides.

 ---